-- a.
+a.
 Awardees may approve pre-award costs incurred within the ninety calendar day period immediately preceding the effective date of the award.
-Requests for pre-award costs for periods greater than 90 calendar days must be submitted in writing to the cognizant Grants Officer.
-Pre-award expenditures prior to funding of an increment within a continuing award are not subject to this limitation or approval requirement, but are subject to paragraph c. below. - b.
-Pre-award costs must be necessary for the effective and economical conduct of the project and the costs must be otherwise allowable in accordance with Article 11. - c.
+Requests for approval of pre-award costs for periods greater than 90 calendar days must be submitted electronically via the NSF FastLane system.
+Pre-award expenditures prior to funding of an increment within a continuing award are not subject to this limitation or approval requirement, but are subject to paragraph c. below.

+b.
+Pre-award costs must be necessary for the effective and economical conduct of the project and the costs must be otherwise allowable in accordance with Article 12.

+c.
 Pre-award expenditures are made at the awardee's risk.
 Awardee authority to approve pre-award costs does not impose an obligation on NSF: (1) in the absence of appropriations; (2) if an award is not subsequently made; or (3) if an award is made for a lesser amount than the awardee expected.